tontinton/panther/README.md

 optimizations and compiling directly to a **shellcode** (position independent code).

 ## What can it do currently?
-Currently, the panther binary can only parse a single file to an AST representation.
+Currently, the panther binary can parse a single file to an AST representation, with minimal type inference and type checking.

 When running the panther compiler on test.pan
 ```bash